 If possible, it's also worth roasting all vegetables in the same tray to reduce oven time and time spent washing up.
 And do the same with boiled vegetables - sprouts, leeks and carrots can all be cooked in one pot on the stove.

 However it’s not all bad news this Christmas - a fridge bursting with Christmas delicacies acts as insulation, meaning your fridge needs to run for less time to stay cool and therefore uses less energy.
 A good excuse to stock up on the Christmas pudding!

 Having a tree lit up with lots of fairy lights is often a non-negotiable part of the festive season.
 However, this doesn’t mean you can’t give the other areas of your house some energy-saving TLC.
 Taking the time to replace just one old lightbulb with an energy saving alternative could help reduce your bill, with savings of up to £78 to be made over the lifetime of the bulb.
 Every little helps!

 After a cosy night in front of the TV, it’s all too tempting to slope off to bed without another thought.
 However, it’s important to turn off the power on appliances that don’t need to stay on when not in use.
 Items such as TVs and DVD players can use up a considerable amount of energy on standby, so ensuring you switch everything off after your Christmas film marathon could help you save money on your energy.

 Nationwide it’s estimated we could be overspending by up to £2.7 billion on our energy bills , and with our research revealing just how much we’re spending on Christmas Day, December could be the ideal time to switch up your supplier and get a better deal.
 Switching to a new supplier could save you as much as £200 on your gas and electricity bills, so what are you waiting for?
-Simply enter your postcode here to find out how much you could be saving.

 Click here to run an energy price comparison, and see if you could be paying less for your gas and electricity.